sergiodxa/remix-utils/README.md

 > **Note**
 > Some of the optional dependencies in Remix Utils may still be published as CJS, so you may need to add them to `serverDependenciesToBundle` too.

+Another thing to consider if you did the upgrade from Remix v1 to Remix v2 is that in your `tsconfig.json` you will need to set `"moduleResolution": "Bundler"`, otherwise TS will not resolve the new import paths.

 #### Updated Import Paths

 You will need to change your imports to use the correct one.
 So instead of doing: